Paleontology in Virginia: Cenozoic

 Local sea level rose and fell significantly during the ensuing Tertiary period of the Cenozoic era.
 During the Eocene gastropods and pelecypods were preserved in Westmoreland County.
 Foraminiferans were preserved in James City County.
 Miocene gastropods were preserved in York and James City Counties.
 Miocene pelecypods were preserved in York and James City Counties.
 Miocene vertebrates of Virginia included sharks and whales, which left teeth and bones respectively in York County.
-During the Quaternary, local mastodons were preserved associated with bodied of water.
+During the Quaternary, local mastodons were preserved associated with bodies of water.

 History

 In 1782, workers digging in a swamp marsh discovered large bones and teeth.
 Major Arthur Campbell sent them to Thomas Jefferson.
 He remarked in a letter that several African slaves who had seen the fossils identified them as elephant remains.
 The slaves' identification of the teeth as elephantine is evidence that this discovery was of mammoth rather than mastodon fossils, whose cusped teeth are very distinct from elephants'.
 Between 1775 and 1780, Thomas Jefferson conferred with leaders of the Delaware Indians in Virginia about the fossils of Big Bone Lick, of what is now Kentucky.

 Sometime around 1920, Early Jurassic dinosaur tracks were discovered during renovations on the grounds of Oak Hill while sandstone was being excavated to line its terraces and walkways.
 Later, a scientific paper published in 1956 reported the presence of 17 species of nautiloid across 10 genera from a unit at the transition between the Cambrian and Ordovician in Virginia.
 Of the ten genera observed two were new to science.
 The researchers also observed that many of these were similar to their contemporaries in neighboring states.
 During the 1980s the Midland Fish bed was flooded in the course of the construction of a dam.
 This site preserved abundant remains of Early Jurassic fish like semionotids, palaeoniscids, and coelacanths.
 Prior to its inundation it had been regarded as one of the best sources of fish fossils in Virginia.
 In 1993, the scallop Chesapecten jeffersonius was designated the Virginia state fossil.